krakjoe/jitfu/README.md

 ?>
 ```

-The code above will yield the following output:
+The code above will yield something like the following output:

 ```
 [joe@localhost jit]$ time php -dextension=jitfu.so objects.php